freevariable/Fulgance/README.md

 - you may run the control room for the *ParisLine1* and *LondonCentral* routes
 - you may run vanilla or custom steam engines in the *PolarComet* route until it runs out of resources (coal or water)
 - you may run vanilla or custom steam engines in *TheCorkScrew* route, upward or downward segments.
-- two API verbs are currently supported: v1/list/schedules and v1/describe/schedule/*scheduleName*
+- four API verbs are currently supported: v1/list/schedules, v1/describe/schedule/*scheduleName*, v1/save/*saveName*/*time* and v1/describe/status

 The steam engine is giving promising results!!
 Here are the characteristic curves of a 147tons Atlantic (including tender) with two cylinders (not compounded) and a 250t payload: